 In the most basic sense, broad business perspective means understanding how the business works.
 In reality this skill encompasses much more than that.
 An employee who cultivates this valuable perspective keeps up with best practices, future trends, technology and competition that may affect the business, the organization and the wider industry.

-For example, you should work to better understand how the budget and key financial indicators drive the business, while also grasping and respecting how various departments work together to further the overall business goals.
+For example, spend time to better understand how the budget and key financial indicators drive the business, while also grasping and respecting how various departments work together to further the overall business goals.

 To cultivate this skill, seek guidance from experts, join a professional association or set up informational interviews with key individuals to learn more about different aspects of the business.
 Other effective ways to gain a greater understanding of the business are to take a temporary or rotation assignment in another department, which has the added benefit of helping you learn new skills.